vincentes/vsc-icp-development-tools/README.md

 Automatic candid generation and `dfx build` on save for Internet Computer Protocol (ICP) projects written in Rust.

+Do you hate having to run obscure CLI commands in order for your candid files to be generated?
+Personally, I hated it so I created an extension to circumvent this challenge.
+After installing this extension, `candid-extractor` will be called automatically on every save done in a Rust canister file.
+Here's my honest take: You need this for development on ICP.
+I haven't found a better solution, if you do, please let me know -- I'm eager to hear about it.

+## When to **NOT** use this extension?
+I do not recommend using this extension for large ICP canister projects.
+The rust-analyzer is slow and `dfx build` is also a slowpoke.
+Therefore, combinining low performance of these two with large files and multiple canister projects (e.g an ICP multirepo with frontend, backend, *and more*) will bust your RAM and freeze Visual Studio Code.
+Not good.

 ## Disclaimer

 This extension is currently under development and is specifically designed for Rust-based ICP projects.
 Use with caution in production environments.